Henry A. Wise: Marriage and family

 Wise was considered a dependable family man.
 He was married three times.
 He was first married in 1828 to Anne Jennings, the daughter of Rev. Obadiah Jennings and Ann Wilson of Washington, Pennsylvania.
 In 1837, Anne and one of their children died in a fire, leaving Henry with four children: two sons and two daughters.

 Wise married a second time in November 1840 to Sarah Sergeant, the daughter of U.S. Representative John Sergeant (Whig-Pennsylvania) and Margaretta Watmough of Philadelphia.
 Sarah gave birth to at least five children.
-She died of complications, along with her last child, soon after its birth on October 14, 1850.
+She died of complications, along with her last child, soon after their birth on October 14, 1850.
 Sarah's sister Margaretta married George G. Meade, who was a major general for the Union in the American Civil War.

 In the nineteen years of marriage to his first two wives, Wise fathered fourteen children; seven survived to adulthood.

 Henry married a third time to Mary Elizabeth Lyons in 1853.
 After serving as governor, Wise settled with Mary and his younger children in 1860 at Rolleston, an 884 acre plantation which he bought from his brother John Cropper Wise, who also continued to live there.
 It was located on the Eastern Branch Elizabeth River near Norfolk, Virginia.
 The property was first owned and developed by William and Susannah Moseley, English immigrants who settled there in 1649.
 Their descendants owned the property into the 19th century.

 After Wise entered Confederate service, he and his family abandoned Rolleston in 1862 as U.S. Army soldiers took over Norfolk.
 Wise arranged for his family to reside in Rocky Mount, Franklin County, Virginia.
 After the Civil War, Henry and Mary Wise lived in Richmond, where he resumed his legal career.